ashika77/Sales-Performance-Analysis-/README.md

-# Sales-Performance-Analysis-
-Sales Performance Analysis using Power BI, Excel, and SQL.
-This project explores key metrics like sales trends, product performance, regional insights, and target achievement to support data-driven business decisions.
+# 📊 Sales Performance Analysis

+This project presents a comprehensive analysis of sales performance for NIMH using Power BI and Excel.
+The goal was to uncover actionable insights to help the organization track targets, understand product performance, and improve decision-making.

+## 🔧 Tools Used
+- Power BI (for dashboard creation)
+- Microsoft Excel (data cleaning & formatting)
+- SQL (data querying)

+## 📊 Key KPIs Tracked
+- Monthly Sales Trends
+- Product-wise Performance
+- Regional Sales Comparison
+- Target vs Actual Achievement
+- Conversion Rate